Nebraska Water Quality at a Glance

 Nebraska residents can access water quality information through several resources:

-• Annual Water Quality Reports: Contact your water utility directly for their Consumer Confidence Report, which details all testing results and compliance information
+• Annual Water Quality Reports: Contact your water utility for their Consumer Confidence Report, which details all testing results and compliance information for the previous year

-• NDEE Water Quality Database: Visit the Nebraska Department of Environment and Energy’s online system to access testing results for public water systems statewide
+• DWEE Water Quality Database: Visit the Nebraska Department of Water, Energy, and Environment’s online system to access testing results for public water systems statewide

-• Private Well Testing: Contact your local Natural Resources District for information about testing programs like Know Your Well, which provides free testing to communities
+• Private Well Testing: Contact your local Natural Resources District for information about testing programmes.
+Test kits can also be requested via the Nebraska Health and Human Services website

 What is being done to address Nebraska’s water quality challenges?

-Natural Resources Districts: Nebraska’s 23 NRDs implement groundwater management through voluntary best practices, wellhead protection, and targeted regulations in high-contamination areas
+Natural Resources Districts: Nebraska’s 23 NRDs implement groundwater management through voluntary best practices, wellhead protection areas, and targeted regulations.
+The Lower Loup NRD has established formal water quality management areas in the highest-nitrate zones

 Contaminants of Concern